axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 **Configuration Features:**

 * [`percentiles`](https://apps.axibase.com/chartlab/7f906511/7/): the percentile range for each bar may be set to a user-configured value when observing irregular series.
 Here, percentile values are `20, 40, 60, 80, 99`.
-* [`bar-count`]: modify the number of bars displayed in the visualization.
+* `bar-count`: modify the number of bars displayed in the visualization.

 ### SQL

-Although ATSD is a non-relational database it offer a SQL-like syntax with time-series extensions such as interpolation functions.
+Although ATSD is a non-relational database it offers a SQL-like syntax with time-series extensions such as interpolation functions.
 It also provides a built-in **SQL Console** for ad-hoc data exploration.

 The following queries will be shown here: